 Southwest Charlotte/Steele Creek housing update for March 2019.
 Charlotte, North Carolina’s Southwest/Steele Creek area (28273 and 28278 zip codes) remain fundamentally seller markets with tight inventory, new listings decreasing, and homes selling at a higher price per square foot.
 The Steele Creek area (28273) had less than one month of inventory in March (down 29.8% year-over-year) and saw a decrease in new listings of 34% year-over-year.
 Clearly, this impacts closed and pending sales negatively.

-Indian Land, SC housing market (29707 zip code) update for January 2019.
-The Indian Land housing market remains a seller’s market with 3 months supply of inventory overall, but with just 2 months supply of inventory despite a 5.7% increase in new listings.
-Although the average sale price of Indian Land homes dropped in January 2019 it shouldn’t be assumed Indian Land homes are losing value.
+Indian Land, SC housing market (29707 zip code) update for March 2019.
+The Indian Land housing market remains a seller’s market with 3 months supply of inventory overall, but with just 2 months supply of resale homes.
+Although the average sale price of Indian Land homes dropped in March 2019, it shouldn’t be assumed Indian Land homes are losing value.
 It had more to do with the price mix of homes sold.
 And the median price of homes sold increased by almost 6%.
-New construction homes sold at about $10,000 more on average than resale homes.
+New construction homes sold at about $53,000 more on average than resale homes.
 The drop in closed and pending sales is to some degree a result of lack of inventory — inventory of resale homes dropped 22.4% compared with the same month on year ago.

 Matthews housing report/video for March 2019.
 Home prices in Matthews, NC continued to increase in March 2019 with average home sale prices up 14.5% compared with March 2018.
 Homes were selling faster with average and median days on market decreasing compared with one year ago.
 February’s increase in new listings no doubt contributed to an increase of 45.8% in pending sales.
 New listings and inventory were down in March 2019.
 Virtually no negotiating room for buyers on Matthews homes with sellers receiving 99.4% of asking price.